microsoft/calculator/docs/ManualTests.md

 **Test 4**
 Steps:
-1. Change the system default app language to Arabic
-2. From the Standard Calculator page, click the Always-on-Top button *Expected: UI/Menu is localized (for example, the title bar buttons is in right-to-left order)*
+1. Launch the "Calculator" app and from "Standard" Calculator, click the Always-on-Top button
-3. Input "/", "0", “Enter” on the keyboard
+2. Input "/", "0", “Enter” on the keyboard
-*Expected: Error message is in Arabic*
+*Expected: "Result is undefined" is displayed in the system default app language*
-4. Click the Always-on-Top button again
+3. Click the Always-on-Top button again
 *Expected: Calculator is in Standard mode and all operator (except for "CE", "C", "Delete" and "=") and memory buttons are disabled

 **Test 5**
 Steps:
-1. Open the "Narrator" app
-2. From the Standard Calculator page, click the Always-on-Top button
-3. Tab over the Always-on-Top button
-*Expected: Narrator reads the localized version of "Back to full view"*
-4. Tab over the main results field
-*Expected: Narrator reads the localized version of exactly what's displayed (ie. "0")*
-5. Tab over the rest of the UI elements
-*Expected: Narrator reads the localized version of the UI elements' contents*

-**Test 6**
-Steps:
-1. Navigate to the Scientific Calculator page *Expected: The Always-on-Top button is hidden*
+1. Launch the "Calculator" app and navigate to "Scientific" Calculator *Expected: The Always-on-Top button is hidden*
-2. Navigate to the Standard Calculator page
+2. Navigate to "Standard" Calculator
 *Expected: The Always-on-Top button is visible*

 ## Basic Verification Tests